williamsbdev/srvaroa.github.io/_posts/2018-04-28-gc-analysis-by-example.md

 ---
 layout: post
-title:  "GC forensics by example: allocation pressure and multi-second pauses"
+title:  "GC forensics by example: multi-second pauses and allocation pressure"
 date:   2018-04-28 11:31:22 +0200
 categories: gc jvm java garbage-collection latency gc-pause
 ---

+This post will analyze Hotspot GC logs exhibiting large GC pauses (&gt;
-This post will use a real example to illustrate the concept of allocation pressure as a cause of pathological behaviours on the JVM's garbage collector.
-I assume some basic familiarity with the topic, you know what a generational collector is, what is the basic lifecycle of an object, that the G1 collector structures the heap in regions, etc. If you want more info on these topics the [Oracle JDK documentation](https://docs.oracle.com/javase/9/gctuning/) is a good starting point.
+1 min), touching on topics such as allocation pressure or system load as a cause of pathological behaviours on the JVM's garbage collector.
+I will assume some familiarity with GC, that you understand the basic lifecycle of an object, have notions of what a generational collector is and how the G1 collector structures the heap.
+If you want more info on these topics I recommend [Oracle JDK documentation](https://docs.oracle.com/javase/9/gctuning/) as a good starting point.

+## The log

 The application ran mostly on default settings (I don't have them at hand unfortunatly), with the G1 collector (`-XX:+UseG1GC`) and used